apopa57/aws-node/README.md

-This is a simple node application to learn about AWS ECS
+This is a simple node application to learn about AWS ECS.

 ## Docker image